prettydiff/prettydiff/README.md

   * The component files are provided for access to individual functions independent of the Pretty Diff application.
 The component code is already included in prettydiff.js, so it is not needed in addition to prettydiff.js.
-The only files not included with prettydiff.js are:
+The only files not included with prettydiff.js are the APIs and the stylesheet - diffview.css.
-   * pd.js
-   * api.js
-   * diffview.css

   * For usage documentation please visit http://prettydiff.com/documentation.php

-  * For code documentation please visit the respective component files.
-   The core files: api.js, pd.js, and prettydiff.js include no code documentation.

 Inventory:
 ----------

   * prettydiff.js - primary application for client and server processing
-  * api.js - server side API processor (No long maintained)
-  * pd.js - DOM interpreter and HTML tool manipulator
   * charDecoder.js - component
   * cleanCSS.js  - component
   * csvbeauty.js  - component